A person in a white shirt and brown head scarf holding a plate of food Description automatically generated

 Hari Raya Puasa and Hari Raya Haji are different

-Hari Raya Puasa refers to the celebration for Muslims after a month of celebration in Ramadan.
+Muslims celebrate Hari Raya Puasa after a month of fasting during Ramadan.
 ‘Puasa’ means ‘fasting’, and Hari Raya Puasa celebration is just for 1 day.
 During Hari Raya Puasa, it is a time to break the fast.
-During the month of fasting, the Muslims practice forgiveness which is manifested during this month as the act of fasting is to cleanse the spiritual self.
-During this time, Muslims are encouraged to pray the special prayers in the morning of Hari Raya Puasa.
+Muslims practice forgiveness during the month of fasting, as fasting cleanses the spiritual self.
+They are encouraged to pray the special prayers in the morning of Hari Raya Puasa.
 As part of the festivities, they will also decorate their houses, don new clothes, and invite friends over to share and celebrate.

 Specific dates for both celebrations differ from year to year because the date is based on the Islamic lunar calendar and observations of moon sightings.